The BOLT Artist Residency Application is now closed. Candidates will be notified by April 1, 2024 for a July 1, 2024 residency start.

 Located at the Chicago Artists Coalition’s brand new 6,700-square-foot facility in the vibrant Kinzie Industrial Corridor, BOLT provides workspace, creative community, exhibition opportunities and professional development for Chicago-based, contemporary artists.

-Chicago Artists Coalition strongly encourages and welcomes emerging and established artists of color and/or LGBTQ+ to apply to the residency program.
-CAC believes that the arts are essential to leading a full and productive life and affirms its support for making the arts available to all people, including those with physical limitations.
-Our new location at 2130 W. Fulton St. has ADA accessible galleries and studios.
-Contact Teresa E. Silva, Director of Exhibitions & Residencies, with accessibility inquiries at firstname.lastname@example.org or 312-491-8888 x 1004.
+Chicago Artists Coalition strongly encourages and welcomes emerging and mid-career artists of color and/or LGBTQ+ to apply to the residency program.
+CAC believes that the arts are essential to leading a full and productive life.
+We affirm our support of those with physical limitations, by committing to ongoing improvements of our space's accessibility.
+Our new location at 2130 W. Fulton St. is Title III of the Americans with Disabilities Act (ADA) compliant.

-As a commitment to equity, inclusivity and accessibility, CAC has eliminated studio fees for BOLT Residency, as of 2018, in an effort to reduce barriers to application and participation.
-Please note: a refundable security deposit $250 will be required to confirm your participation.
+As a commitment to equity, inclusivity and accessibility, in 2018, CAC eliminated studio fees, in an effort to reduce barriers to application and participation.
+Please note: a refundable security deposit of $250 will be required to confirm your participation.

 - BOLT is open to visual, performance, sound, or interdisciplinary artists based in the city of Chicago.